limcuili/MA407_Wk1/README.md

 number p >= n such that p - n is minimised.*
 ```
 Initiate a boolean isPrime and initialize with n isPrime is true.
+Have guard clauses for n < 2 and n = 2.
 Initiate a divisor = 2 and allow divisor to go up to n-1.
 n divide divisor;
  > if remainder is 0 then it is not prime.
 Update isPrime = false.